 The program receives funding from the U.S. Environmental Protection Agency Clean Water State Revolving Fund for up to 55% of a project.
-Project applicants must provide for 45% of their project’s costs using any non-federal funding source.
-Local match can be contributed from any non-federal funding source.
+Project applicants must provide 45% of their project’s costs using any non-federal funding source.
+This local match may come from any non-federal funding source.

 Learn more about Clean Water Construction

-Use the following links for more in-depth resources and guidance on how to apply for CWC funds and how to more easily comply with federal contracting and construction requirements while executing CWC projects.
+A condensed program summary is available.
+Use the following links as a resource and for guidance on how to apply for CWC funds and how to comply with federal contracting and construction requirements for CWC projects.
 All documents referenced within these pages are available for download at the bottom of each page, and from the “Referenced Documents and Websites” page:

 - Funded Projects